The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-For tax purposes, stocks or inventories (as it is called under FRS 102 and IAS) are generally valued at the end of an accounting period at the lower of cost or ‘net realisable value’.
+Stock is generally valued at the end of an accounting period at the lower of cost or ‘net realisable value’ (NRV) for tax purposes.

-Cost is normally determined on a ‘first in first out basis’ ― this means the older stock is always deemed to be sold first, which leaves the newer stock in hand at the year end.
+Cost is normally determined on a ‘first in / first out basis’ (FIFO), which means the older stock is always deemed to be sold first, which leaves the newer stock in hand at the year-end.

-The net realisable value is the sale price less costs to completion.
-Normally, net realisable value will be higher than cost, but in some cases, it may produce a lower figure, which must be used.
+The NRV is determined by taking the sales price less the costs to completion.
+Normally, NRV will be higher than cost, but in some cases, it may produce a lower figure which must be used.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.